mParticle/docs/README.md

     ```sh
     npm run develop
     ```
 6. Navigate to `0.0.0.0:8000` in a web browser.
-As you make changes, the docsite wil be rebuilt and hotloaded automatically.
+As you make changes, the docsite will be rebuilt and hotloaded automatically.
 7. (optional) You can build the actual static site with `npm run build`.

 <a name="sendingpr"></a>